kubeshop/testkube/docs/getting-started.md

 ## Deleting a script

-For deleting a script there is `kubectl testkube scripts delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.
+For deleting a script there is `kubectl testkube tests delete SCRIPT_NAME` command and also `--all` flag can be used to delete all.